 Once created, the model can be run on your new dataset to get predictions.
 TADA generates code that can be used within scripts in your favorite language.

 Building predictive models can be done without coding skills.
 The most critical step is to prepare a dataset and define your business objective.
-The rest is easy as a few clicks.
-Get your 14 days free trial now!
+The rest is easy as a few clicks, get started with TADA now!